 For health plans, the number of people with outstanding customer service problems can be significant.
-In 2014, approximately one-fifth of members of Medicaid and Medicare health plans reported “never” or “sometimes” when asked whether the plan’s customer service gave them the information or help they needed.1
+In 2017, approximately 18 percent of members of Medicaid health plans and 13 percent of members of Medicare health plans reported "never" or "sometimes" when asked whether the plan's customer service gave them the information or help they needed.1

 Most health plans and physician practices have some sense of the cost of replacing a lost member or patient.
 But many are not aware of how powerfully the "grapevine effect" can affect their reputations.
 Several marketing studies have confirmed that only 50 percent of unhappy customers will complain to the service organization, but 96 percent will tell at least nine or ten of their friends about their bad experience.